mmb/tmpbbs/README.md

 * Tree - an instance has N instances pulling from it, each of those has N instances pulling from it, etc., posts flow down a hierarchy

+# Deleting Posts

+Users can delete their own posts by replying with a post that starts with `!delete`.
+The tripcodes for the post being deleted and the reply must match.

+A list of superuser tripcodes can be passed in with `--superuser-tripcodes`.
+Users with those tripcodes can delete any post.
+Tripcodes are dependent on the tripcode salt so this option should be used together with  `--tripcode-salt`.